Forklift Accident Raises Questions about Who Is Liable in Wrongful Death Accidents

 Contact Philadelphia Wrongful Death Attorneys Today

-If you have lost a loved one to an accident involving heavy machinery, contact an attorney.
+If you have lost a loved one to an accident involving heavy machinery, contact a construction equipment injury attorney.
 You may be entitled to compensation for your loss.
 While money can never replace your loved one, it can help to ensure your family is provided-for during these hard times.
-To talk to experienced wrongful death attorneys in the Philadelphia area, call the lawyers of The Reiff Law Firm today for a free consultation.
-Our number is (215) 246-9000.
+To talk to experienced wrongful death attorneys in the Philadelphia area, call the Reiff Law Firm today at (215) 246-9000 for a free consultation.
+Our construction work injury lawyers are here to help.